BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ##### Schema main components

-Following are the main components of the MCM schema.
+Following are the main components of the MCM Schema.
 Don't stress over this too much, **the schema file will guide you while writing blueprints if you have set it up, and MCM will warn you about problems during runtime.**

 <details>
-<summary> MCM schema breakdown </summary>
+<summary> MCM Schema breakdown </summary>

 - **Organizational structure**: the MCM Schema defines a hierarchical organization using `Tabs` and `Sections`:
-  - `Tabs`: Serve as top-level organizational units in the MCM menu.
+  - `Tabs`: Serve as top-level organizational units in the MCM.
 Each tab can exclusively contain either `Sections` or standalone `Settings`.
     - `Sections`: Sub-divisions within tabs to group related settings.

   - **`Settings`**:
     - `Id`: A unique string identifier for each setting, similar to a variable name in your code; used to reference the setting programmatically.
-    - `Name`: The readable name of the setting as to be displayed in the MCM menu.
+    - `Name`: The readable name of the setting as to be displayed in the MCM.
     - `Type`: Defines the data type and ultimately the UI representation of the setting, with supported types including `int`, `float`, `checkbox`, `text`, `enum`, `radio`, `slider_int`, `slider_float`, `drag_int`, `drag_float`, `color_picker`, `color_edit`;
     - `Default`: Specifies the initial value of the setting used during initialization or when a reset is needed.
 Supports various data types (`integer`, `number`, `boolean`, `string`, `object`, `null`) depending on the setting type.
     - `Description` and `Tooltip`: Textual explanations of the setting's purpose and usage, where `Description` is visible below the setting's widget and `Tooltip` appears on hover.
 It is required to have at least one of these.